smatting/pointer-cc/README.md

   <img width="246" src="./docs/logo.gif">
 </p>

-Pointer-cc is an app that enables you to control all the (visibile) parameters of your software instrument using just 4 kobs or sliders of your MIDI controller.
-Pointer-cc does this by simulating the mouse pointer inside the instrument's video.
+Pointer-cc is an app that enables you to control all the control elemtns of your software instrument using just 4 kobs or sliders of your MIDI controller.
+Pointer-cc does this by simulating the mouse pointer inside the instrument's window.

 NOTE: The app is in early development and may contain a lot of bugs.
 Please help me improving the software by submitting error repors or feedback as a Github issue or send to [pointer-cc@posteo.com](mailto:pointer-cc@posteo.com).